Brighton is vibrant, hip and the most happening of British seaside cities. Read on for a local’s guide on how to have the best day trip to Brighton…

 Tregenna Castle Resort is set high on a hill with stunning views over the tiny fishing harbour of St Ives.
 The grade II listed building is imposing with its castellated roof, turrets and granite walls but the welcome we got as we checked-in couldn’t have been warmer.

-Blood Swept Lands and Seas of Red, the art installation at The Tower of London, will be completed on 11th November when the last of the poppies are set in place.
+Blood Swept Lands and Seas of Red, the art installation at The Tower of London.
 The poppy installation, by Paul Cummins, commemorates the centenary of the start of the First World War in 1914.

 St Ives is a captivating Cornish town built around a small crescent harbour with more than its fair share of beautiful beaches.
 Quaint fishermen’s cottages, pubs and restaurants are just a cobbled saunter from the granite quayside.